Pavers vs. Concrete Patio: Which is Best?

 Wait Time

 Concrete has a 7-day curing period during which you cannot use the space.
-That does not take into account how weather can affect drying times.
+That does not take into account how the weather can affect drying times.

 Added Maintenance